-Airplane taken from Seattle-Tacoma International Airport has crashed
+Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound

 A 29-year-old mechanic took off in a Horizon Air Q400 turboprop at Seattle-Tacoma International Airport Friday night and crashed the plane in south Puget Sound while being trailed by two fighter jets, officials said.

-The plane was piloted by a Pierce County man and crashed on Ketron Island, the Pierce County Sheriff’s Office said.
+The plane was piloted by a Pierce County man and crashed on Ketron Island, according to the Pierce County Sheriff’s Office.
 There appear to have been no passengers on the 76-seat plane.

 The sheriff’s office said that “this is not a terrorist incident” and that the pilot was a mechanic from an unknown airline.
 He crashed from either doing stunts or because of a lack of flying skills.